DMSdivyamanas/Defi-App-Motoko/README.md

 If you  want to run the project locally follow the below Given steps :- (make sure you Ubuntu installed if using Win or Mac)

-This project can be hosted on the Dfinity's Ic network but since that would require tokens I have simply uploaded the code  on Github and if anyone wnats to run the Project they can do so locally.
+This project can be hosted on the Dfinity's Ic network but since that would require tokens I have simply uploaded the code  on Github and if anyone wants to run the Project they can do so locally.

 ## Running the project locally